4.65 Mediation Program for EmployeesSee version history

 6. If the matter in question is not resolved through mediation, the employee or student may continue to address their concerns through the appropriate College procedure.

 D. Equal Employment Opportunity Commission Referral Back Mediation Program

 1. Charges of discrimination filed by College employees with the U.S. Equal Employment Opportunity Commission (EEOC) may be referred back to the College in an attempt to resolve the charge.

 2. Both the employee filing the charge and the College may opt out of a particular mediation.
 Mediation is completely voluntary on both the part of the College and the employee.

 3. If either the employee or the College decides not to participate in the mediation, the decision will not affect further processing of the charge(s) by the EEOC.
 If either party chooses not to participate in mediation, the charge will be processed by the EEOC under its normal charge processing procedures.

-4. Mediation of EEOC charges of discrimination will be coordinated by the Director of Equal Opportunity.
-The Director of Equal Opportunity will arrange for the mediation and notify the disputant of the arrangements within five working days following the referral back from the EEOC.
+4. Mediation of EEOC charges of discrimination will be coordinated by the Director Institutional Equity.
+The Director Institutional Equity will arrange for the mediation and notify the disputant of the arrangements within five working days following the referral back from the EEOC.

 5. If the charge is not resolved through mediation, it will be referred back to the EEOC for processing.

 6. If a charge is settled through mediation, the settlement agreement will be placed in writing and will be enforceable in court.